 B-Tree of Order m has the following properties...

 - Property #1 - All leaf nodes must be at same level.

 - Property #2 - All nodes except root must have at least [m/2]-1 keys and maximum of m-1 keys.

 - Property #3 - All non leaf nodes except root (i.e. all internal nodes) must have at least m/2 children.

 - Property #4 - If the root node is a non leaf node, then it must have atleast 2 children.

 - Property #5 - A non leaf node with n-1 keys must have n number of children.

-- Property #6 - All the key values within a node must be in Ascending Order.
+- Property #6 - All the key values in a node must be in Ascending Order.

-For example, B-Tree of Order 4 contains maximum 3 key values in a node and maximum 4 children for a node.
+For example, B-Tree of Order 4 contains maximum of 3 key values in a node and maximum of 4 children for a node.

 Operations on a B-Tree